turquan-sudo/automation/.policy/vmADDomainJoin/README.md

 ## Troubleshooting
-If the extension installation fails please review the resource deployment log, for more detailed information please review the target machines event log
+If the extension installation fails please review the resource deployment log, for more detailed information please review the target machines event log.
+Also check c:\Windows\Debug for verbose join information